BY| February 12, 2018

 My guess is that for teams to be optimally productive, energised, and engaged, a combination of Flow and System 2 thinking needs to be at play.
 Perhaps it is the Yin-Yang of our work life.
 You will have to be deliberate, thoughtful, and effortful in some areas of the project.
 And it must be effortless, intuitive and be in the flow like in certain other areas.
 The real trick may be to create an environment that allows for both these modes to occur, perhaps alternate between both these states – from high flow, high creativity – to high focus, high effort, high quality real-world output.

 I am not sure if these ideas can be borne out by the actual experience of highly successful – or effective – teams.
+Aside from these strategies, having the best productivity tools for employees can help leverage processes to improve team productivity and efficiency.
 I would love to hear about your experiences and your views and thoughts on the ideas presented here.

 Until then, wishing all of you a Very Happy, Prosperous, Healthy and Productive 2018!